yohanvalencia/lakekeeper/examples/access-control-simple/README.md

-## Access Control
+## Access Control Simple
 This example demonstrates how Authentication and Authorization works.
-The example contains Jupyter with Spark as query engines, OpenFGA as Authorization backend, Keycloak as IdP and Minio as storage.
+The example contains Jupyter with Spark, Pyiceberg, trino and starrocks as query engines, OpenFGA as Authorization backend, Keycloak as IdP and Minio as storage.
+In this simple example, query engines are not shared between users.
+Please check the [`Access Control Advanced Example`](../access-control-advanced/) to see how authentication & authorization works even if trusted query engines are shared between users.

 Run the example with the following command:
 ```bash